varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/stylized-facts.md

 ---

 (content:references:markets-exchanges-stylized-facts)=
-# Markets and Stylized Facts
+# Equities, Markets, and Stylized Facts

 ```{topic} Outline
 In this lecture, we'll introduce equity securities, discuss the different types of orders that can be used to buy or sell equity securities, introduce some components of market microstructure such as the order book and order matching, and finally explore the statistical properties of equity prices.